FrozenNode/Laravel-Administrator/readme.md

 ## Changelog

 ### 2.3.0
+- Bugfix: If you are on some high page number and you filter the set such that that page number is now outside the range of the filtered set, you will be brought back to the last page of the set instead of staying on that page.
 - Bugfix: Adding real-time viewModel updates to the wysiwyg field.
 Sometimes if you hit "save" fast enough it wouldn't write the changes back to the viewModel from the CKEditor.
 - Bugfix: There was an array index error when not providing a name_field or when only providing one of the sort options.